SufiyanAasim/airline-reservation-system/SECURITY.md

 Airline Reservation System is a fully offline, single-user desktop application.
 No remote network calls or database servers are required.

-To report security vulnerabilities, please contact the maintainers at `sufiyan@aerotech.com`.
+To report security vulnerabilities, please contact the maintainer at `sufiyanaasim@outlook.com`.